gus-campos/Survive-Between-Stars/README.md

 ### Controls

--Aim with mouse
+- Aim with mouse
--Shoot with left mouse button
+- Shoot with left mouse button
--Accelerate with right mouse button
+- Accelerate with right mouse button
--Dash with double click on right mouse button
+- Dash with double click on right mouse button

 ### Itch.io page